croz-ltd/nrich/nrich-form-configuration/README.md

 [`FormConfigurationService`][form-configuration-service-url] processes constraints defined on a class for form id list and returns a list of [`FormConfiguration`][form-configuration-url] instances holding client-side constrained property configuration.

 ---

+## FormConfigurationAnnotationResolvingService

+[`FormConfigurationAnnotationResolvingService`][form-configuration-annotation-resolving-service-url] scans provided packages for classes annotated with
+[`@FormValidationConfiguration`][form-configuration-annotation-url] and constructs a map where keys are form ids and values are annotated classes that contain constraints which can then be used by
+[`FormConfigurationService`][form-configuration-service-url].

+---